-Running a peer-to-peer campaign will help you form deeper relationships with your donors and fundraisers, but only if you stay engaged and communicative with your supporters through the process.
+Then, use that information to update donors and participants about your progress.
+Running a peer-to-peer campaign will help you form deeper relationships with your donors and fundraisers.
+But you do need to stay engaged with your supporters throughout the process!

 Step 5: Recognize your peer-to-peer fundraisers.

-Your peer-to-peer fundraising campaign wouldn’t be possible without the strength and support of your fundraisers.
-Make sure that you maintain strong relationships with them by thanking each and every one of them with a personal note, email, or phone call.
+Make sure you thank each and every one of your peer-to-peer fundraisers with a personal note, email, or phone call.

 How to Market Your Peer-to-Peer Fundraising Campaign

-Once you’ve collected your trusted team of fundraisers and prepared them to share their passion for your mission with their friends and family, how can you make sure they effectively spread the message about your campaign?
+Once you’ve recruited your team of fundraisers and prepared them to raise money, how can you help them spread the message about your campaign?

 - Traditional marketing.
-Even with the popularity of the internet, nothing can beat good old traditional marketing tactics.
-Direct mail, print advertisements, and even face-to-face solicitations are perfect for donors who aren’t online or prefer a more personal interaction.
+Ask for donations yourself, too!
+Direct mail, print advertisements, and face-to-face solicitations are great ways to engage donors who aren’t online or prefer more personal interactions.